Northwest Conifers

 Locations: At the Oregon Caves National Monument on the Big Tree Trail (42.10124 -123.40306).
 You can find several plantings in Portland's Forest Park, for example at the top of the Dogwood trail (45 32.397 -122 43.967) and at miles 14.3 and 16.6 on the Wildwood Trail.

-Names: The scientific name honors Peter Lawson, who first introduced Port Orford Cedar cultivars.
-Other common names: White Cedar, Oregon Cedar.
+Names: The scientific name honors Peter Lawson, who first introduced Port Orford cedar cultivars.
+Other common names: white cedar, Oregon cedar.

 Note that Port Orford Cedar is not a true cedar.
 That is, its genus is not Cedrus, the genus of the true cedars from the middle-east.